Septic Tank Services: Frequently Asked Questions (FAQs)

 When should I expect to receive my report?

-Inspection reports are returned in 24 hours (oftentimes sooner!).
+You should receive your inspection reports within 24 hours (oftentimes sooner!).

 Do you use a camera to inspect the system?